isa-group/tosla/README.md

 ## Repository Structure

 `bin/`
-Scripts for running SPARQL queries.TThe "competency_quetion_evaluation.ipynb" notebook executes all queries on the modelled SLAs.
+Scripts for running SPARQL queries.
+The "TOSLA_Analysis_of_Customer_Agreements.ipynb" notebook executes all queries on the modelled SLAs.

 `docs/` Contains the TOSLA Ontology Requirements Specification Document.

 `examples/`
-TOSLA representations of real agreements.
+TOSLA representations of real agreements include Amazon, Cedalo, and Alibaba.

 `img/` Contains the conceptual metamodel.